-I am starting to see a pattern in my readings and what I am observing in our experiences here.
+I am starting to see a pattern in my research.
 Our body and it’s many biological, emotional, social, spiritual and physical sensors form a very complex natural communication system that is not limited to feeding the inner self.
 This system is extremely sensitive and the high levels of toxicity of our western world are not only disrupting it but in the case of highly sensitive children also altering it.
 For this communication system to work properly we must relearn to be in harmony with nature, ourselves and each other and reconnect to our multi-sensory intelligence.

 A lot of research hints at how toxicity affects many of our sensory systems and by consequence our cognitive abilities.
 My own experiences with toxicity are making me doubt labels assigned to many children as learning disabled.
 What are referred to as learning disabilities are different ways of beings with true distinctive modes of sensory perceptions and intelligence.
 These forms of understanding must be respected and developed if we are to continue to evolve as a species.
 To do so, we need to stop considering individuals deficient because they don’t fit a given system, and turn the lens toward the inadequacy of our systems to consider them instead.

 Blogger Lisa Jo Rudy makes this point brilliantly:

 “I do wonder whether the world we’ve created is best for us as human beings.
 How important is it to be able to manage a constant diet of novel experiences, sensory assaults, verbal barrages and hourly transitions?
 How critical is it that we learn to live all alone, handle every aspect of life independently, and interact constantly with strangers whom we’ll never see again?